 3 days before your simulation

-Take psyllium or methylcellulose powder and simethicone tablets every day starting 3 days before your treatment.
+Take methylcellulose powder and simethicone tablets every day starting 3 days before your treatment.
 Follow the instructions below.

-- Mix 1 rounded teaspoon of psyllium or methylcellulose powder in 8 ounces of water.
+- Mix 1 rounded tablespoon of methylcellulose powder in 8 ounces of water.
 Drink the mixture 2 hours before or 2 hours after you take your other medications.

-- Take 2 tablets of simethicone twice a day, after meals.
-This means you will take a total of 4 tablets each day.
+- Take 2 simethicone tablets twice a day, after meals.
+This means you’ll take a total of 4 tablets each day.

-Remember to take the psyllium or methylcellulose powder and simethicone tablets every day from now until the end of your treatment.
+Remember to take the methylcellulose powder and simethicone tablets every day from now until the end of your treatment.

 The day of your simulation